 It is March Madness time, the NCAA Final Four Tournament.
-Some people hate this time of year because between the college men’s basketball tournament and the high school basketball tournaments - many shows are cancelled, moved or interrupted and many lives are put on hold.
+Some people hate this time of year because between the college men’s basketball tournament and the high school basketball tournaments - many shows are cancelled, have their time slots moved or are interrupted and many lives are put on hold.
 This results in many apathetic (to hoops) family members feeling disrupted and many of them actually become depressed.
 Ah, the poor babies.
 An acquaintance of mine, Spencer, as far as I know, coined the term “March Meanness” to describe the Final Four Tournament because of the hardships and the ups and downs and the strife this time of year puts on a fan.
 To Spencer, it's more than "madness" it is an actual "meanness".
+Only one team gets to be happy.
 Of course, poor sod, he is a Texas fan.

 Maybe I’m speaking more about fanatics than fans?
 There is a difference.
 Some people are just fans.
 Wimps that they are.
 They watch the games and maybe appreciate the athleticism and the entertainment value but they can watch a game sitting in their chairs and maybe even discuss the weather or current events while watching.
 They are pathetic in that apathy.
 I curse them for their levelheadedness.
 I don’t understand them.
 To just casually watch as if your life doesn’t hang in the balance?
 Cowards!
 They disgust me.